GSA/digitalgov.gov/content/posts/2014-12-10-data-visualization-challenge-using-open-data-to-reduce-crime.md

 ---
+url: /2014/12/10/data-visualization-challenge-using-open-data-to-reduce-crime/
 date: 2014-12-10 10:49:29 -0400
-title: 'Data Visualization Challenge\: Using Open Data to Reduce Crime'
+title: 'Data Visualization Challenge: Using Open Data to Reduce Crime'
 summary: ' Criminal justice agencies collect a variety of information and use it in multiple ways.
 Having a clear understanding of current realities is critical to shaping policies and improving the administration of justice.'
-authors: [nancy-merritt, katie-gresham]
+authors:
+  - nancy-merritt
+  - katie-gresham
 categories:
   - Challenges
   - Monthly Theme